thdwyer/ioztst/README.md

 is a previous install it will update the new config file with the user supplied basedir parameter from the existing config file.

+Both the Install and ioztst files now have som command line switches that can be used with -[x] -h for help.

 Select the README.md and use either the [Code] or the [Raw] button above to get the formatting back.
 Sorry I know virtually nothing about git as you'll understand when you download and have to jump through hoops to extract